Astros vs. Nationals Player Props Betting Odds

-You can find player prop bet odds for Alex Bregman, Lane Thomas and others on the Houston Astros and Washington Nationals before their matchup at 8:10 PM ET on Tuesday at Minute Maid Park.
+Player prop betting options for Alex Bregman, Lane Thomas and others are available in the Houston Astros-Washington Nationals matchup at Minute Maid Park on Wednesday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!